acid-unit/module-google-tag-manager/README.md

                     "qty": 4
                 }
             ]
+        },
+        "currencyCode": "USD"
     }
 }
-}
 ```

 ## Customer Session

-For customer session events, event name and Customer ID or Error Message is sent to the data layer.
+Customer session events send the event name, Customer ID, or error message to the data layer.

 Event structure and data can be modified in `js/handler/page-data.js` file